uber-go/mock/bazel/tests/README.rst

 Tests that ensure the gomock rules can be called correctly under different input permutations.

-reflective
+archive
 ------------------------
-Checks that gomock can be run in "reflective" mode when passed a `GoLibrary` and `interfaces`.
+Checks that gomock can be run in "archive" mode when passed a `GoLibrary` and `interfaces`.

 source
 ------------------------